PHS - Public Health Sciences

 Examines the theory and practice related to internal hospital structure and management.
 Key hospital management challenges and standards are reviewed.
 General principles of management and processes are reviewed to acquire general hospital management knowledge.
 Applicable insights are explored for potential problems in the future of evolving health systems.

 PHS 448.
-Foundations of Healthcare Quality (3).
+Healthcare Quality and Analytics (3).

 PHS 478.
 Foundations of Healthcare Economics (3).